Achronite/mqtt-energenie-ener314rt/README.md

 https://energenie4u.co.uk/

-## WARNING: THIS REPOSITORY IS UNDER ACTIVE DEVELOPMENT
->I am actively developing this node.js application.

->There are currently DEBUGs in the code and it has yet to be npm or github packaged for release, but the basic code is working as intended and I welcome any testers.
-Please provide any feedback in [issues](https://github.com/Achronite/mqtt-energenie-ener314rt/issues)

 ## Purpose

+This node.js application is designed to run on a Raspberry Pi which has an energenie **ENER314-RT** board installed.

-You can use this node.js application to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights, thermostats and relays using MQTT messages on a Raspberry Pi with an **ENER314-RT** board installed (see below for full device list).
+MQTT messages are used to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights, thermostats and relays (see below for full device list).
 This is *instead* of operating the devices using a MiHome Gateway, so this module does not require an internet connection.

-There is also a node-red implementation by the same author **node-red-contrib-energenie-ener314rt**, for native integration with node-red.
+There is an alternative node-red implementation by the same author **node-red-contrib-energenie-ener314rt**, for native integration with node-red if you prefer.

 The number of individual devices this module can control is over 4 million, so it should be suitable for most installations!